 A colon and rectal surgeon is proficient in the field of general surgery, but has also acquired particular expertise in diagnosis, as well as medical and surgical management, including preoperative and postoperative care, specific to the colon and rectum.

-USA’s colorectal surgeons, all of whom are board certified and faculty members of the University of Tennessee College of Medicine, are leaders in the colorectal field and treat a variety of diagnosis and perform several types of surgeries.
+USA’s colorectal surgeons, all of whom are board certified and faculty members of the University of Tennessee College of Medicine, are leaders in the colorectal field and treat a variety of diagnosis and perform several types of surgeries, including colectomy surgery.